Prism was not worried about Ember, not in the least.

 "I see," Aloe said softly.
 "Then let's prepare to congratulate her when she wins."

-And so the two entities drifted back as Prism accepted Ember's provocation.
+And so, the two Entities drifted back as Prism accepted Ember's provocation.
+Another Entity joined them soon after their talk finished.

 "It's confidence, not arrogance."